 In addition, health providers have a right to charge for the “reasonable costs” of copying patient records.
 Many providers want payment before they will release records.
 Health IT provides an overview of state law and detail the maximum fees doctors and hospitals may charge patients for copies of records here.

-4. The Consequences of Not Using This Form
+4. Consequences of Not Using a Medical Records Release Form

 Health providers have a duty to ensure that information is released only to properly authorized individuals and organizations.
 The overarching consequence of not using a release is that the health provider will not release the information.
 Patients have a right to sue any person who unlawfully releases their information without consent.
 As a result, health providers will not release any information without a valid records release.